-Joey Holcomb was promoted to the post of assistant coach and recruiting coordinator in July of 2015, and will enter his third season in the same position in 2018.
+Joey Holcomb was promoted to the post of assistant coach and recruiting coordinator in July of 2015, and will enter his fourth season in the same position in 2019.
 He previously served three seasons as UNCG's volunteer assistant coach.

 UNCG finished 2017 36-24, earning 36 wins in back-to-back seasons for the second time in school history.
 After finishing the regular season in third place, the Spartans won their first-ever Southern Conference Tournament Championship in Greenville, S.C., making the NCAA Regionals for the first time since the 1997 season.